hbayerlein/uav_data_harvesting/README.md

 An earlier single-UAV conference version "UAV Path Planning for Wireless Data Harvesting: A Deep Reinforcement Learning Approach" was presented at IEEE Globecom 2020.

+An additional code repository is available with a joint DDQN trajectory design solution for the problems of data harvesting and coverage path planning (single-UAV): ["uavSim"](https://github.com/theilem/uavSim).

 For questions, please contact [Harald Bayerlein](https://hbay.gitlab.io) via email harald.bayerlein@eurecom.fr.
 Please also note that due to github's new naming convention, the 'master' branch is now called 'main' branch.